These protein cupcakes are quite deceiving… I made them today and I was so pleased with how they turned out.

-Another great thing about recipes like these is that you can pack them will all sorts of goodies, really get bang for you buck in the nutrient density department.
-A few ways to do that: adding bone marrow to your mash, greens and/or beef gelatin to the meat!
+Another great thing about recipes like these is that you can pack them will all sorts of goodies, really get bang for your buck in the nutrient density department.

 - 1lb ground dark meat turkey